BenChirlinn/tahoe-portfolio/README.md

 - Babel
 - React

+# Requirements
+As this is an older project it requires Node 11.15.0 to properly run in its present state (as specified in the `engines` requirement in `package.json`).
+Using `nvm` is recommended to easily swap to this required version.

 # Deployment

 I opted to manage deploys directly through git (see resources below for reference).
 This involved setting up a separate bare git origin on my DO droplet (called *live*) which I can push my latest changes to.
-There, a `post-receive` hook ensures my Git worktree, a.k.a. the key site files themselves, are put in my server's root site directory. `npm run build` must then be run manually from there to build the latest.
+There, a `post-receive` hook ensures my Git work tree, a.k.a. the key site files themselves, are put in my server's root site directory. `npm run build` must then be run manually from there to build the latest.

 ### Deployment Walkthrough